east-sussex-county-council/Escc.WebApplicationSetupScripts/README.md

 ### RemoveHTTPBinding($websiteName, $port)

 This removes an HTTP binding for the specified website on the specified port.

+### DisableAnonymousAuthentication($websiteName)

+Websites have anonymous authentication enabled by default.
+This disables it.

+### EnableWindowsAuthentication($websiteName)

+Websites have Windows authentication disabled by default.
+This enables it.

 ### CreateVirtualDirectory($websiteName, $virtualDirectoryUrl, $virtualDirectoryPath, $allowScripts, $applicationPoolName)